Michael Croft

 John Michael Croft (8 March 1922 – 15 November 1986) was an English actor, schoolteacher, and writer.
 Based upon his own experience of supply teaching in tough secondary schools, he wrote the controversial 1954 anti-corporal punishment novel Spare the Rod, which was later released as a film.
 He founded the National Youth Theatre in 1956 with Kenneth Spring.
 Since 2017, former students of the National Youth Theatre have come forward with allegations of historic abuse against Croft.

 Early life

 Croft was born in Hengoed, Shropshire (near Oswestry).
 His mother, Constance Croft, was unmarried, and at an early age he and an older sister went to be fostered by an aunt in Manchester.
-Croft attended Plymouth Grove Elementary School, and later obtained a place at Burnage Grammar School, where he would remain from 1933 to 1940.
+Croft attended Plymouth Grove Elementary School, and later obtained a place at the Burnage Grammar School, where he would remain from 1933 to 1940.
 While at Burnage, he developed a love of poetry which was to last all his life, but the fondness for classical music which took him fairly often to concerts by The Hallé orchestra was not to last to a similar extent.
 His ambitions at that time were either to become a writer or to play cricket for Lancashire County Cricket Club.